Covid-19 coronavirus: Auckland schools advised to close immediately

 Prime Minister Jacinda Ardern has asked schools across the region from Wellsford to Pukekohe to close "as of tomorrow morning except for the children of essential service workers".

-A spokesman for Education Minister Chris Hipkins noted that Prime Minister Jacinda Ardern said schools should close "as of tomorrow morning" - not from midday when the broader level 3 restrictions start.
+A spokesman for Education Minister Chris Hipkins noted Ardern said schools should close "as of tomorrow morning" - not from midday when the broader level 3 restrictions start.

 "All schools and child care facilities in Auckland are closed as of tomorrow morning except for the children of essential service workers," Ardern said.